Sangeppato/Acer-E5-574G-710E-Hackintosh/README.md

 * Battery indicator
 * Keyboard (Even the FN keys)
 * Touchapd
-* HDMI, even with the GT920M disabled
 * Audio
 * Suspension (Only if you close the Lid, if you select "sleep" from the menu it wakes up immediately)

 ### What doesn't work
-* Nvidia GT920M: Obviously this doesn't and will never work, since macOS doesn't support Nvidia Optimus.
+* Nvidia GT920M: Obviously this doesn't and will never work, since macOS doesn't support Nvidia Optimus
-* I still have to test both Ethernet and the SD Card Reader.
+* SD Card Reader
+* HDMI output gives problem

 ## Getting started
 You should follow [RehabMan's great guide](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/) to prepair your USB stick and install the OS.
 Huge thanks to RehabMan for his great job.